DDMAL/jSymbolic2/README.md

 More details on the kinds of command line arguments that may be used with jSymbolic are provided in the jSymbolic manual.

+By its nature, the Java Virtual Machine is always assigned a maximum amount of memory at runtime.
+If a specific maximum is not assigned manually at runtime, then this will be the smaller of 1/4 the computer's physical memory or 1 GB. jSymbolic's processing can sometimes require quite a bit of memory, so it is best to manually specify a large maximum when running jSymbolic.
+This can be done by using the "-Xmx" flag when running Java, as shown in the examples above.

+It is suggested that a maximum of three gigabytes be used, which is why "-Xmx3072m" is specified above (3072 megabytes).
+Of course, the vast majority of processing jobs will require much, much less than this amount of memory, but it is suggested that a high maximum such as this be assigned if possible, as jSymbolic will quit processing (with an explanatory error message) if the maximum assigned memory is exceeded while processing a particularly large or complex piece of music.
+In the very unlikely event that an out-of-memory error does occur, jSymbolic should be rerun with a larger maximum specified.
+Users are advised not to assign a greater amount of memory greater than the amount of physical memory that they have on their systems, however, as virtual memory processing can be quite slow.

 Important Notes:
 - The ordering of the command line arguments does matter in certain cases.
 - jSymbolic's operation can also be governed by its configuration settings file, as